Robotics-Sensors/bellande_robots_worlds_objects/simulation/robots/stretch/defs/export_urdf_license_template.md

 The following license applies to the entire contents of this directory (the "Contents") except where otherwise noted.
-The Contents consist of software and data used with the Stretch RE1 mobile manipulator, which is a robot produced and sold by Hello Robot Inc.
+The Contents consist of software and data used with the Stretch RE1 mobile manipulator, which is a robots produced and sold by Hello Robot Inc.

 Copyright 2020 Hello Robot Inc.